 When I got pregnant the fifth time, I was dreading the rollercoaster of jean sizes and cutting carbs.
 What I wasn’t prepared for was the rollercoaster of miscarriage.
 Our baby’s heartbeat stopped at 10.5 weeks and I miscarried at 12 weeks.
 We lost our baby in November of 2022.
 During this time Evgeniia stayed with me checking in with me as I recovered, helping me ease back into an exercise and eating routine.
 I had a support that I didn’t know I would need.

 We did lots of mindset work in this journey.
 I journal each day, say Biblical affirmations (I got my cards from Daily Grace Co), meditate, and pray.
-A lot of this was already in my normal routine, but journaling and affirmations were new.
 This is so important because it’s difficult to connect with yourself and identify the mindsets you need to change without this type of regular reflection.

 After about five months of this kind of self-care, I had a major revelation about why I was stuck in a cycle of dieting: I actually didn’t think I deserved to take care of myself until I had reached a certain size.
 I had a subconscious soundtrack in my head that said “I will take care of myself, but first I have to lose this weight.”
 It had to be weight loss first, no matter what extreme or unhealthy measure it took.